 Of course, how you want to feel in your home and the way you’ll create this feeling is totally individual.
 There’s definitely no cookie cutter approach to this one.
 Just remember, it’s easy to get caught up in the looks, but don’t forget the feels.

 What are your little luxuries?
 Comment below…

-The Reno School is our six-week online course and enrolments are now open for the next intake, starting 3rd June 2019.
+The Reno School is our six-week online course and enrolments are now open for the next intake.
 You’ll find all the info (and inspo!) here….